ozydingo/abigstick/_posts/2022-11-11-mock-record.markdown

 I didn't think unicorns could cry, but I might have just made that a reality.

-The thing is, coupling my application-agnositc code with application constructs in tests isn't very application agnostic.
+The thing is, coupling my application-agnostic code with application constructs in tests isn't very application agnostic.
 It makes it hard to actually extract the code come time to do so, and results in fragile tests as the application grows and evolves into something you never would have imagined, hoped for, or feared when you first signed the job offer.

 I needed a better way.

 ## Cheap fakes

 I'll make a quick stop to mention that the first successful abstraction away from application code was to use very shallow stubs of the classes I needed.
-So in a piece of code that aimed at standardize data transofmration of a certain kind of class, I just created classes with dummy attributes, and didn't much care about mimicing anything ActiveRecord-like or database-backed beyond that.
+So in a piece of code that aimed at standardize data transofmration of a certain kind of class, I just created classes with dummy attributes, and didn't much care about mimicking anything ActiveRecord-like or database-backed beyond that.

 ```rb
 module SpecSupport